-For instance, you may start as an early childhood educator in long day care or kindergarten, add qualifications and experience to become a service manager, move to a policy or management position with government and end up as a university lecturer inspiring the next generation.
+For instance, you may start as an early childhood educator in a long day care or community preschool, add qualifications and experience to become a service manager, move to a policy or management position with government and end up as a university lecturer inspiring the next generation.
 You could also lead and manage your own business as the self-employed owner of an early childhood service.

-There are so many paths to travel and places to go in early childhood as demonstrated through the below testimonials.
+There are many paths to travel and places to go in early childhood, as demonstrated through the below testimonials.

 Hi, I'm Clinton.
 I am an Educator.
 I've been doing this all my life, my whole career.
 I stumbled into it accidentally I was studying something completely different at university, a business degree.
 The church I was going to wanted volunteers at the Sunday school so I started working with children I was only 16 years old, I was only a child myself it gave me a passion for working with children and young people.